What is BlueCheck and How it Helps Clinicians Enhance Patient Care

 Frequently Asked Questions

 When applied by painting onto a patient’s teeth, BlueCheck absorbs into the dental tissue where it specifically and reversibly binds to regions of porosity.
-After a rinse step, unbound blue is washed away with water, leaving a visible blue color on the tooth’s surface at the sites of demineralization.
+After a rinse step, unbound blue is washed away with water, leaving visible blue color on the tooth’s surface at the sites of demineralization.

 BlueCheck utilizes the natural hydroxyapatite‐binding chemistry of proteins to bind to the dental hydroxyapatite in active caries lesions.
 A change in color enables clinicians to visualize surface and sub‐surface porosity associated with dental caries in enamel and dentin.